jundalisay/superb/content/en/research/musa/algebra/chapter-13.md

-+++
-title=  "Computation Of Returns" heading=  "Chapter 13" date=  2020-01-30 image=  "/covers/algebra.jpg" description=  "Return of the Dowry" linkbtext=  "Chapter 12" linkb=  "/research/musa/algebra/chapter-12" linkftext=  "Chapter 14" linkf=  "/research/musa/algebra/chapter-14" draft=  true
-+++
+---
+heading: Chapter 13

-Return of the Dowry
+title: "Return of the Dowry"
+weight: 100
+image: "/covers/algebra.jpg"
+description: "Three kinds of numbers in calculations"
+draft: true
+---

 the illness before his death, makes to in